Virgin Media TV: Never mind the broadband

 Finally, people wanting to see Sky Sports in HD should expect to pay another £7 a month.

 There's an interesting option for new parents: Baby TV, which offers "fun programmes" aimed at under-threes.

-Reality TV fans looking for an extra fix of the Kardashians can sign up to on demand service Hayu; it's included free with TV XL, while other viewers will need to pay £3.99 a month.
+Reality TV fans looking for an extra fix of the Kardashians can sign up to on demand service Hayu; it's included free with Full House TV, while other viewers will need to pay £3.99 a month.